OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-04/README.md

 # Lesson 04 - Building an Ansible sandbox

-Use Terraform to stand up an environment to use Ansible from and on.
+We will use Terraform to stand up an environment to use Ansible from and on.
 The Ansible control node, which is where Ansible runs from, needs to be a Linux system with Python 3.8+ installed.
-There will be 3 target systems we will configure using Ansible, and they will have there web server ports exposed to the public internet, but will otherwise only be accessible from the control node and other targets.
+We will create 3 target systems that we will configure using Ansible.
+Those systems will have the web server ports exposed to the public internet, but will otherwise only be accessible from the control node and other targets.

 ## Using the Terraform code

 The variables that need to be populated are listed in the documentation at the bottom of this file.
 This documentation is generated from the Terraform code itself using [terraform-docs](https://github.com/terraform-docs/terraform-docs).